bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ### The Pin-Compatible Upgrade Path

-The beauty of Xilinx’s UltraScale+ architecture is pin compatibility.
+The beauty of Xilinx's UltraScale+ architecture is pin compatibility.
 Because I designed this entire motherboard around the 0.8mm `SFVC784` footprint, I could later drop in an **XCZU3EG** if I ever need quad-core A53 performance.
 Same package, same pinout, zero rerouting.
 For now, the dual-core ZU2EG with its integrated GPU is more than enough to run a Linux desktop while the real work happens in the FPGA fabric.

 Because the Internet is going to compare this to a Raspberry Pi, let's do that now, instead.
 The XCZU2EG is a Dual-Core A53 with a Mali 400 GPU.
 These specs alone put it somewhere within spitting distance of a Raspberry Pi 3.
 However, the Pi 3 has LPDDR2 RAM, this board has 4GB of DDR4 RAM.
 The Pi 3 has 100 Mbit Ethernet, this board has Gigabit Ethernet.
 The Pi 3 has an SD card for storage, this board has has a 1TB NVMe drive connected over PCIe Gen2 x1, with about 500 MB/s of bandwidth.
 The Pi 3 has USB 2, this board has four ports of USB 3.0 with 5 Gbps of bandwidth.
 It also has an FPGA tacked onto it for talking to the "hypercube coprocessor".